Home / Blog / What Causes Loss Of Taste?

 An impaired sense of taste can refer to a lessened ability to taste specific flavors, an overall reduction in the vibrancy of all flavors, or a strange (often metallic) taste in the mouth.
 Research shows that more than 200,000 people visit a doctor each year for problems with their ability to taste or smell, and up to 15% of adults likely have impaired abilities to taste or smell but don’t seek medical help.

-It’s not uncommon for people to lose their sense of taste either completely or partially for a short period of time.
+It’s not uncommon for people to lose their sense of taste; either completely or partially for a short period of time.
 Chances are you’ve noticed a change or reduction in how things taste whenever you have a bad cold, and one of the symptoms to be identified early in the COVID-19 pandemic was loss of taste.
 Thankfully it is rare to completely lose your sense of taste permanently.

 Why Can’t I Taste Anything?

-If you’re suffering with a cold, flu, sinus infections, strep throat, or allergies – you will probably notice your sense of smell is impacted too.
+If you’re suffering from a cold, flu, sinus infections, strep throat, or allergies – you will probably notice your sense of smell is impacted too.
 That’s because the flavor of food is produced through a joint effort of our senses of taste and smell.

-When you eat, molecules from the food are released into the air and make their way to the olfactory receptors located at the top of the nasal passages.
+When you eat, molecules from the food are released into the air and make their way to the olfactory receptors, located at the top of the nasal passages.
 Nasal congestion, caused by inflammation of the nasal tissues or the presence of mucus, can block these molecules from reaching the olfactory receptors, significantly reducing the sense of smell.

 Other reasons that your sense of taste may be impaired include: